 Traveling angel characters are found mainly in Westerns, detective stories and comedies.
 They are also found in children’s stories.

-The travelling angel often enters the storyworld when the storyworld is in trouble.
+The travelling angel often enters the setting when the setting is in trouble.
 (But not always.)
 They fix the problems, then move on.

 The travelling angel comedy is a comedy of structure and contrast.
 Other comedic forms rely on comedy of dialogue.
 Because the comedy is in the story’s structure, critics tend to say a comedy of the traveling angel type has ‘heart’.
-Audiences love stories with heart and so traveling angel films rarely fail at the box office.
+Audiences love stories with heart and so traveling angel films tend to do well at the box office.

 An inversion of this trope can be found in less optimistic, borderline misanthropic stories.
 Annie Proulx has upended the travelling angel trope in several of her stories, notably “Heart Songs” and in “Negatives“, both from the Heart Songs collection.
 Well-heeled outsiders enter a poor, rural community, wreak havoc then move on, only to do the same to the next town, we deduce.